Proprietors: Kammath & Kammath: Plot

-While continuing the journey a flashback reveals that she was his wife, but she had a different nature than the Kammath family had expected.
-One day when Kammath's father suffers from chest pain, his mother asks her to drive him to hospital.
+While continuing the journey back to home, Raja reveals that his wife had a different nature than the Kammath family had expected.
+One day, when their father suffers from chest pain, their mother asks her to drive him to hospital.
 She refuses as she had just applied Mehndi and wanted it to dry.
-His father passes away.
-Kammath Sr. realizes they are incompatible and divorce.
-Mahalakshim pities him after hearing the story.
+But when their mother called a taxi and reached the hospital, their father passes away.
+Raja realizes that she is incompatible and divorces her.
+Mahalakshmi pities him after hearing the story.

-The next day Kammath is invited by Mahalakshmi to talk about a problem.
-She introduces her sister Surekha to Kammath and says Surekha is scared that somebody is following her.
-The next day Kammath fights with a helmeted person who comes near her.
-When the helmet is removed Kammath sees his brother Deva.
-He becomes sad as he realises that he has beaten up his own brother.
-When they all leave another person with a helmet who was following her arrives.

-Raja Raja Kammath proceeds with the idea of his brother marrying Surekha.
-Mahalakshmi tells them that Surekha is actually her deceased brother's wife and a Christian instead of a Hindu.
+The next day Raja is invited by Mahalakshmi to talk about a problem.
+She introduces her sister Surekha to Raja and says Surekha is scared that somebody is following her.
+The next day Raja sends Gopi to beat a helmeted person who comes near her.
+When Raja removes the helmet, he realises that the person is Deva.
+He becomes sad as he has beaten his own brother.
+In anger, he slaps Gopi for hitting Deva.
+Deva tells him that he loves Surekha.
+Raja thinks that Mahalakshmi misunderstood them, made him to hit Deva and separate them.
+They both fights and leave.
+When they all leave, another person with a helmet who was following her arrives.
+Raja proceeds with Deva's idea to marrying Surekha.
+Mahalakshmi tells them that Surekha is actually her deceased brother Suresh's wife and a Christian.
 Surekha's history is revealed by Mahalakshmi.

-Her brother Suresh had married her years ago despite opposition from her family.
-On the first night of marriage Suresh is killed by Vikram her family's henchman.
-He is Surekha's real stalker.
-The story reveals that Sunnichan is her brother.
-Even after knowing this story Deva Raja Kammath wishes to marry her.
-Later at her home, the Kammaths realise to their shock that Surekha cannot speak.
-Deva still wants to marry her.
+Suresh had married her years ago despite opposition from her family.
+On the first night of marriage, Suresh is killed by her family's henchman Vikram.
+The story reveals that Sunnichan is her actual brother and Vikram was another person who was following her.
+Even after knowing this story Deva wishes to marry her.
+Later at her house, the brothers realise to their shock that Surekha is speech impaired.
+Deva still wants to marry her and Mahalakshmi finally accepts it.

 On the night before the wedding, Deva is accosted by Vikram and Surekha's brothers.
-He escapes to a godown where the elder Kammath awaits.
-A fight ensues.
-The next day the villains are handed over to the police at Surekha's home and Deva marries Surekha.
-To everyone's surprise Mahalakshmi is married by the groom found by her deceased brother Suresh.
+He escapes to a godown where Raja awaits.
+A fight ensues where Raja, Deva and Gopi fights off Vikram, Surekha's brothers and their henchmen.
+The next day they are handed over to the police at Surekha's house and Deva marries Surekha.
+To everyone's surprise Mahalakshmi is married by the groom found by Suresh, who Raja selects.